Itzh/Boilerplate.WebApi/README.md

 # Boilerplate.WebApi

 Dotnet CORE Boilerplate with common configuration and setups for starting WebApi development.
-Includes serilog for log sinks and Ardalis apiEndpoints as a major framework to handle SoC of the endpoints.
+Includes serilog for log sinks and Ardalis ApiEndpoints as a major framework to handle SoC of the endpoints.
+The template is an attempt for clean and maintainable code

 The boilerplate is aimed to maximize test coverage and it's configured to work with integration tests.